 GSA Mid-Atlantic Region

-This article is part of the Fall issue of the FOCUS newsletter.
+This article is part of the Winter issue of the FOCUS newsletter.
 Please visit the Focus Newsletter page to read our newsletter.